Former Justice Minister Cho Kuk. (Yonhap)

 He is also accused of fabricating a document to rig university applications of his son and daughter and of influencing the faculty of a medical school to grant his daughter a scholarship.
 He allegedly helped his brother as well to file fraudulent lawsuits against a family-owned school foundation.

-Given the sheer number of the charges and Cho’s silence, prosecutors are expected to bring him for additional questioning before seeking his arrest warrant.
+Given the seriousness of the charges and Cho’s silence, prosecutors are expected to bring him for additional questioning to file for his arrest warrant.

 By Choi Si-young (email@example.com